Ume0344/first-django-project/README.md

 To query the database, Django ORM is used.
 Our model has property called objects (an entry point to start  querying the database).

 #### Creating a Template
+Create a folder templates(to store html files), add it to `TEMPLATES` in `settings.py`.

+#### Forms
+To create and update, we need fomrs.
+Create a forms.py in listings directory.

 ## Reference
 -  https://justdjango.com/courses/django-crash-course/listing-app-and-model